Guidelines for Requesting Public Records

 Chancellor’s Office staff will monitor all inspections of records conducted at the Chancellor’s Office.

 If a requesting party requests to collect documents at the Chancellor’s Office or requests to inspect documents, the requesting party must comply with the Chancellor’s Office security protocols, including providing identification upon entering the Chancellor’s Office building.

 Cost Associated with Requesting Public Records

 The Chancellor’s Office may charge the direct cost of duplication when it provides copies of records to the public (10 cents per page).
 The direct cost of duplication includes the pro rata expense of the duplicating equipment and the staff (salary/benefits) required to make a copy of the record.
 Direct cost of duplication does not include the staff person’s time in researching, retrieving, redacting and mailing the record.
-When the Chancellor’s Office must compile electronic data, extract information from an electronic record, or undertake computer programming to satisfy a request, the Chancellor’s Office may require the requesting party to bear the full costs, not just the direct cost of duplication.
+When the Chancellor’s Office must compile electronic data, extract information from an electronic record, or undertake computer programming to satisfy a request, the Chancellor’s Office may require the requesting party to bear the full costs, including the actual costs of redacting information from electronic records.